JMiller007/Storm-Avoider/README.md

 # Storm-Avoider
-Avoid Storms with this weather application
+Avoid Storms with this weather application.
+Never again have to run through the rain!